 The APR is the way credit cards make money on lending you money.
 APR stands for annual percentage rate — the interest rate that’s charged to debt.
 It’s applied each month to the remaining balance on the card.

 An introductory APR, also called an intro APR, is a temporary interest rate a credit card provider offers to a new customer.
-After the intro APR ends, it will revert to an ongoing APR.
+After the intro APR ends, it reverts to an ongoing APR.

-The ongoing APR, also known in some regions as the revert rate, is the interest rate you’ll pay after your introductory APR period ends.
+The ongoing APR, also known as the revert rate, is the interest rate you’ll pay after your introductory APR period ends.
 Typically, the ongoing APR is much higher than the intro APR.

-The penalty rate or default rate, is a very high APR charged when you violate the terms of your cardholder agreement.
-The penalty rate is usually assessed if you’re late on a monthly payment.
+The penalty rate or default rate, is a very high APR charged when you violate the terms of your cardholder agreement like making a late monthly payment.

 If you’re looking to save money on your credit card payments, finding a balance transfer card can be a way to help you out of debt.
 Understand the risks and fees that can come with opening new credit cards and transferring balances.